TheInvisibleFoe/typst-template/working_example/note/main.typ

 ####################################################################################  Quine Relay -- Copyright (c) 2013, 2014 Yusuke Endoh (@mametter), @hirekoke  ###################################################################################)

 ```
+#show raw: set text(size:3em)

+Not that the source code of the ourobourous quine is not displayed following the code highlighting set by codly.
+This is has been done  by `#codly-disable()`

+= Imports
+The packages imported for this template are:
++ `ctheorems` for theorem environments.
++ `codly` for code highlighting.
++ `codly-languages` for more language support in codly.
++ `subpar` for creating subfigures easily in typst.
++ `i-figured` for section wise figure numbering.
++ `physica` for physics related symbols and notation.

+Proper usage can be found very easily in the typst universe documentations provided by the respective package authors.

-= Conclusion
+= Conclusion <conc>
-This is the conclusion.
+This is the conclusion as evidenced by @conc.
 Batman is still awesome.
 Anways, here is a joke.
 #quote(attribution: "Alan Moore")[
   #set par(
     first-line-indent: 0em